kamalgirdher/RobotFrameworkTraining/Section3/README.md

 3. Fluent Wait
 The fluent wait is used ask webdriver to wait for a condition as well as frequency by which we want to check the condition before throwing an "ElementNotVisibleException" exception.

+In robotframework, we have these functions to apply waits.
 ```
 Wait For Condition
 Wait Until Element Contains